syncfusion-content/javascript-docs/js/Gantt/How-to/Change-Splitter-position.md

         //also you can define with pixel value as
         //‘ splitterSettings: { position: "650" } (or) ‘ splitterSettings: { position: "650px" } ’
-        //you can define spitter index value as below
+        //you can define splitter index value as below
             //splitterSettings: {
             //    index: 3,
             //},